Action and Perception as Divergence Minimization: Active Inference

 Divergence minimization aims to \emph{match} the distribution of the system to the target distribution.
 Therefore, the agent aims to receive inputs that follow the marginal distribution of inputs under the model.
 In contrast, active inference aims to \emph{maximize} the probability of inputs under the model.
 This is often described as minimizing Bayesian surprise.
 Therefore, the agent aims to receive inputs that are the most probable under its model.
 Mathematically, this difference stems from the conditional input entropy of the actual system that distinguishes the joint KL divergence in \cref{eq:jointkl} from the expected free energy used in active inference,

 \eq{ \describe{\KL[\pp(x,z) || \q(x,z)]}{joint divergence} = \describe{\E[-\lnq(x|z)] + \EKL[\pp(z|x) || \q(z)]}{expected free energy} - \describe{\E[-\lnpp(x)]}{input entropy}.}

 Both formulations include the entropy of latent variables and thus the information gain that encourages the agent to explore informative future inputs.
 Moreover, in complex environments, it is unlikely that the agent ever learns everything so that its beliefs concentrate and it stops exploring.
 However, in this hypothetical scenario, active inference converges to the input that is most probable under its model.
-In contrast, divergence minimization aims to converge to sampling from the marginal input distribution under the model, resulting in a larger niche.
-That said, it is possible to construct a target distribution that includes the input entropy of the actual system and thus overcome this difference.
+In contrast, divergence minimization aims to sample from the marginal input distribution under the model, resulting in a larger niche if the environment is heteroskedastic.
+That said, it is possible to construct a target distribution that includes the input entropy of the actual system and thus recover the expected free energy as an example of divergence minimization.

 \paragraph{Expected free energy action prior}

 Divergence minimization optimizes the same objective with respect to representations and actions.
 Therefore, actions optimize the expected information gain and representations optimize not just past accuracy but also change to support actions in maximizing the expected information gain.
 In contrast, active inference first optimizes the expected free energy to compute a prior over policies.
 After that, it optimizes the free energy with respect to both representations and actions.
 This means active inference optimizes the information gain only with respect to actions, without the representations changing to support better action choice based on future objective terms.